How Hard are Coding Bootcamps?

 1. Admission requirements

-Each coding bootcamp will have their own admissions requirements.
+Each coding bootcamp will have its own admissions requirements.
 Flatiron School, for example, requires you to be at least 18 years of age and have graduated high school.
 You will need to complete an admissions interview, pass an admissions assessment, and complete any required pre-work.

 2. Previous experience is not required.